sleeptil3/euchre-native/README.md

 ## Planned Version Releases

 ### v2.0
-The plan for 2.0 is online multiplayer
+The plan for 2.0 is an online multiplayer experience

 ## Privacy Policy